Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_snowflake_arctic/getting_started_with_snowpark_for_python_streamlit.md

 selected_page = st.sidebar.selectbox("Select", page_names_to_funcs.keys())
 page_names_to_funcs[selected_page]()
 ```

 ### Run

-To run the application, click on **Run** button located at the top right corner.
+To run the application, click on **Run** located at the top right corner.
 If all goes well, you should see the application running as shown below.

 ![App](assets/snowflake_arctic.gif)

+> aside positive
+> Note: Besides Snowflake Arctic you can also use [other supported LLMs in Snowflake](https://docs.snowflake.com/en/user-guide/snowflake-cortex/llm-functions#availability) with `snowflake.cortex.complete` function.

 <!-- ------------------------ -->
 ## Conclusion And Resources

 Duration: 1

 Congratulations!
 You've successfully completed the Getting Started with Snowflake Arctic quickstart guide.

+> aside positive
+> Note: Besides Snowflake Arctic you can also use [other supported LLMs in Snowflake](https://docs.snowflake.com/en/user-guide/snowflake-cortex/llm-functions#availability) with `snowflake.cortex.complete` function.

 ### What You Learned